serdarcw/My_projects/017-Capstone-project-AWS/Readme_solution.md

 ---> Second we'll create secondary record for S3

-Failover records to add to clarusway.us ---> Define failover record
+Failover another record to add to your DNS ---> Define failover record

 Value/Route traffic to  : Alias to S3 website endpoint
                           - Select Region